rrrene/authable/README.md

 1) Basic Authentication header resolver and
 2) Token Authentication, including `Bearer` token and `Session` token.

-All authentication patterns return on success a `Authable.User` struct and on all other conditions it returns nil.
+All authentication patterns return on success a `Authable.Models.User` struct and on all other conditions it returns nil.

 ## Test